finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

 # **UpdatePersonalItem**
 > WorkspaceItem UpdatePersonalItem (string workspaceName, string itemName, WorkspaceItemUpdateRequest workspaceItemUpdateRequest = null)

-[EARLY ACCESS] UpdatePersonalItem: Update an item in a personal workspace.
+[EXPERIMENTAL] UpdatePersonalItem: Update an item in a personal workspace.

 Update an item in a personal workspace.